Palejrey/ReactPortfolio/README.md

  - [Tests](#)
  - [Questions](#Questions)
 ## Installation
- > There are no installation instructions simply run the website linked below.
+ > There are no installation instructions; simply run the website linked below.
  ## Usage
- > You can click on the photos to go to previously completed project or links to my socials.
+ > You can click on the photos to go to previously completed projects or links to my socials, and you can create comments with your email and name.
  ## Contribution
  > None.
 ## License